 Mapping of Course Outcomes (COs) with Programme Outcomes (POs)

 COs/ POs POI PO 2 PO 3 PO4 PO5

-COI l I 2 2 I
+СОІ I I 2 2 I

 CO2 2 2 2 3 2

-CO3 l 2 3 2 3
+CO3 I 2 3 2 3

 CO4 I I 2 3 2

 CO5 2 2 3 2 3

 CO(W.A) 1.4 1.6 2.4 2.4 2.2

-22BAB08 - QUANTITATIVE TECHNIQUES FOR DECISION MAKING L T P C 2 I 0 3

-Course Objectives Course Outcomes 2.0 To understand, develop and solve mathematical model of linear programming problems.
-To comprehend and solve mathematical model of transportation and assignment 2.0 The Students will be able to construct and solve linear programming models to answer business optimization problems.
-The Students will be able to use transportation and assignment problems to find the best routes and 3.0 problems.
-To provide knowledge on Game Theory and 3.0 allocation of resources in matching supply and demand.
-The Students will be able to apply various techniques Decision theory in real time applications. of Game Theory and Decision Theory for enhancing operational efficiency.
+L T P C 2 I 0 3 PRE REQUISITE : NIL Course Objectives Course Outcomes 1.0 To understand, develop and solve mathematical model of linear programming problems.
+2.0 To comprehend and solve mathematical model of transportation and assignment problems.
+2.0 The Students will be able to use transportation and assignment problems to find the best routes and allocation of resources in matching supply and demand.
+3.0 To provide knowledge on Game Theory and Decision theory in real time applications.
+3.0 The Students will be able to apply various technique of Game Theory and Decision Theory for enhancin operational efficiency.
 4.0 To understand basic concepts, strategies and replacement model techniques to analyze the problems.
-4.0 The Students will be able to evaluate various techniques of inventory and replacement models in manufacturing context.
+4.0 The Students will be able to evaluate variou techniques of inventory and replacement models in manufacturing context.
 5.0 To provide necessary mathematical support and confidence to tackle real time problems.
 5.0 The Students will be able to implement the applications of queuing and simulation in real time optimization.